mattxwang/qwerhacks-web-dev-workshop/README.md

 So, let's do exactly that.

-There are [deployment options available](#deployment-options), but today I'll quickly walk you through how to do this on Heroku, which is one (free-to-start) provider of a variety of web services (that usually fall under the realm of "DevOps").
+There are many [deployment options available](#deployment-options), but today I'll quickly walk you through how to do this on Heroku, which is one (free-to-start) provider of a variety of web services (that usually fall under the realm of "DevOps").

 First, head to [Heroku's website (https://www.heroku.com/)](https://www.heroku.com/), and sign up for an account.
 You don't need a credit card or anything to use it!